How do I connect a custom API in n8n using the HTTP Request node and import a cURL command?

 Comparison Snapshot:

-• Best for: Pre-built nodes for common patterns; HTTP Request when you need custom APIs or fine-grained control.
+• Best for: Pre-built nodes for common operations; HTTP Request for custom, unsupported, or fast-evolving API features.

 Expanded Explanation: